rubyonjets/jets/docs/_reference/jets-delete.md

 ## Description

-Delete project and all its resources

-Deletes project and all its resources.
+Delete the Jets project and all its resources.

+This essentially deletes the associated CloudFormation stacks.

+## Examples

+    $ jets delete

 You can bypass the are you sure prompt with the `--sure` flag.

     $ jets delete --sure

 ## Options